axelvaldez/radical-companies/_posts/2024/2024-05-06-co-ownership.markdown

 </div>

 <h1>Intro</h1>
  <p>Co-ownership may be the most difficult thing to fully get.
 How would they know what to do?
 How would they set a strategy?
-It is going to be chaos or very ho-hum.</p>
+It is going to be chaos or at best very ho-hum.</p>

 <h1>Ho-Hum?</h1>
  <p>Let&rsquo;s start with the last concern: It is going to be chaos or very ho-hum.
 That w0ould be true if you assume that people cannot or will not <em>learn</em>. but that is wrong headed.
 People like to learn.
 It may take more time to arrive at a decisiob the first few tries around, until they start to figure out who to trust.</p>